L-Irvin/NTU-Makan-Real-time-Canteen-Information/README.md

 ## Setup

-1. Install all the required dependencies. _We may also create a virtual environment for this purpose_.
+1. Install all the required dependencies.
 1. Make sure `canteendatabase.py` and images in `assets` folder are in the same working directory as `main.py`.
 1. Run `main.py` from the Python shell.
 *Note that the application will open in a new window*